DFE-Digital/login.dfe.public-api/README.md

 ### Service Users without filters

-You can get a list of users without filters for a given service as defined in the authorisation token (iss attribute)
+You can get a list of users without filters as defined in the authorisation token (iss attribute)
 The request looks like:
 ```
 GET https://environment-url/users?page=1&pageSize=25